Sexual child abuse

-In Belgium, sexual acts with a person younger than 16 are always a forbidden by law, even if he/she agreed.
+- The partner should not be in a position of trust or power over the young person.
 Sexual intercourse with a person younger than 14 is always considered rape, even if he/she agreed to it.

-Producing, showing, distributing or selling child pornography can be punished with 5 to 10 years’ imprisonment and a fine of up to € 10,000.
+Producing, showing, distributing or selling child pornography or images of abuse of a child can be punished with up to 20 years’ imprisonment and a fine of up to € 10,000.

-If you witness child abuse or suspect that a child is being abused, you can:
+If you witness child sexual abuse or suspect that a child is being sexually abused, you can: